mgafsia/spAng/README.md

 # spAng
 spAng for : SpringBoot & Angular.

-An api to develop a full stack api with spring boot and api.
+An api to develop a full stack api with spring boot as REST api and angular/bootstrap front api.